InterlineHardware/PDReader/readme.md

 # PD Reader - Installation Guide

 ## 📦 Installation
-1. Download and run `pdreadersetup.exe`
+1. Download and run `pdreadersetup.exe` from releases
-    -   Install to a location with read/write permissions
 2. Launch from Start Menu > PD Reader

+## Usage

+# For Uploading Milwaukee Setup Files
+- Open PD Reader, go to the 3rd tab
+- Before import, make sure the setup file headers are correct.
+The first row should be header.
+- Drag and drop the setup file to the UI
+- Select File, Select File Type and hit Upload to Database.

 ## 📁 Output Folders
 The following folders are used: